The information on this page is based on our understanding of legislation as at 6 April 2024.

 First of all, we need to look at the overseas transfer charge (OT charge).
 This charge was introduced in 2017 as a result of HM Revenue and Customs’ (HMRC) concerns that overseas transfers were being used to obtain tax advantages when taking benefits, having received tax advantages in the UK on contributions and fund growth.
 HMRC were also concerned that scheme members were being targeted by scammers and fraudsters with promises of, for example, being able to take the full fund tax free or access benefits before age 55.

-Broadly, the OT charge applies if a transfer from a UK registered pension scheme to a QROPS does not meet at least one of a number of exclusion conditions.
+Broadly, the OT charge applies if a transfer from a UK registered pension scheme to a QROPS does not meet at least one of five exclusion conditions.
 For example, the OT charge would not apply if the individual was resident in the same country as the QROPS was established, or if the QROPS transfer was to an occupational pension scheme run by their employer.

 If the transfer does not meet any of the exclusion conditions, then an OT charge of 25% will be applied to the full transfer payment.